 However, from experience it is definitely easier to know at least a few phrases in French.
 We both learned French at school, and although we have unfortunately forgotten most of it, we can still remember many of the basics.
 This benefited us a great deal because we were able to read the menu, for example, without having to use our phones constantly to help us translate.
 In addition, we had very pleasant encounters with locals who seem very happy when tourists speak their language.
 So… Bon voyage!

-3. Map & Video: More Impressions from the South of France
+3. Map & Video: More Impressions from our Road Trip in South of France

-For this blog article we collaborated with the French National Tourist Board (Atout France).
+For this travel guide we collaborated with the French National Tourist Board (Atout France).
 As part of the nature campaign #gesichterfrankreichs – we had the privilege of travelling for two weeks through the South of France.
 Of course, this collaboration does not influence our opinions in any way.

-This blog article contains our personal recommendations in the form of so-called affiliate links.
+This travel guide contains our personal recommendations in the form of so-called affiliate links.
 If you book or buy something through the links, we will get a small commission.
 For you, this does not change the price at all.
 A million thanks from the both of us!

 Have you ever done a road trip through the South of France or another region in France?
 How did your itinerary go?
 If you have any more tips or questions, please leave us a comment!